277 days ago

 - Air Seychelles occasionally has India-specific promotional fares — sign up for alerts.

-18. Mauritius — Visa-Free 90 Days, Indian Heritage Island, Strong Gujarati Connection
+18. Mauritius — Visa-Free 90 Days for Indians

 Mauritius holds one of the deepest connections with India of any destination on this list — over 68% of the population has Indian origin, Hindi and Bhojpuri are spoken alongside French and English, and Hindu temples are everywhere.
-Indians receive visa-free access for 90 days.
+Indians receive visa-free access for up to 90 days.
 For Gujarati families looking for best places to visit outside India in low budget where they'll feel instantly at home, Mauritius is an outstanding choice.
 A 5-day trip covering North Mauritius, Black River Gorges, and Port Louis from Ahmedabad can fit under ₹60,000.

 5-Day Cost Breakdown